tkurchik/weekend/README.md

 # weekend
-work weekend with a team
+go to the BBQ at the weekend with a team
-add new BBQ